 I am Assistant Professor of Political Science at California State University, Long Beach.
 I am expert in voter behavior, campaign strategy, state and local politics, and campaign finance reform.
-Having lived in Sacramento, Alameda, Orange, LA, and San Diego counties I regularly appear in regional news coverage of local politics.
+Having lived in Sacramento, Alameda, Orange, LA, and San Diego counties I regularly appear in regional news coverage of local politics (local newscast appearances).

-My current portfolio of research projects looks at: (1) the effects of campaign finance disclosures in advertisements; (2) Californian's opinions about prison conditions; (3) Californian's attitudes toward firefighters and government services.
+My current research projects examine: (1) the effects of campaign finance disclosures in advertisements; (2) Californian's opinions about prison conditions; (3) Californian's attitudes toward firefighters and government services.

 My teaching experience includes stops at UC Davis, Santa Clara University, and Occidental College.
 I teach pro bono courses annually at Osher Lifelong Learning Institute.

 My doctoral dissertation examined the informational cues voters receive from campaign finance disclosures in advertisements.
 This research nexus is important for the study of politics, specifically how campaigns chose to target their messages and how that effects voter decision making.
 In 2020, my work was published in American Politics Research (https://journals.sagepub.com/doi/full/10.1177/1532673X19865881).
 Recently, I developed an instrument to measure attitudes towards advertisements and disclosures.
 I found that disclosure attitudes are not correlated with learning styles, need for cognition, or tolerance for ambiguity.
 These finding have implications for political advertising reforms in broadcast and social media.